Episode #403 (Originally aired 09/16/16)

 Is that your understanding of what she has said in the past?

-Is that what you've heard her say she wants to repeal the Second Amendment and release violent criminals?
+Is that when you've heard her say she wants to repeal the Second Amendment and release violent criminals?

 She has actually said that she doesn't like the Heller decision, which was the Supreme Court decision that held that individuals have a private right to bear arms under the Second Amendment.